|

 graduation.
 Vocational schools and community colleges are another route into the

 industry.
-Programs at these fashion design schools usually span 2 years and
+Programs at these schools usually span 2 years and

 graduates can earn a diploma or associate degree.